 Although stamped with the #0001 serial number, it’s not the first ever-made Stratocaster.
 The unusual colour and the gold hardware indicate that it might be a showpiece made for a special occasion or for an employee.

 The guitar made its first appearance on the live promo clips filmed for David’s first solo album in 1978.
 It’s is not documented whether it was used for the album or not.
-However, it features on Another brick in the Wall (part 2) where David used it for the rhythms, which was recorded straight into the desk.
+Later, he would use it during the The Wall sessions, including that famous rhythm guitar on Another Brick in the Wall (part 2), which was recorded by plugging the #0001 straight into the mixing console.

-For the celebration of the Stratocaster’s 50th anniversary in 2004 at the Wembley Arena it was only natural for David to showcase the Strat on two of the three songs he performed for during the show, – Coming Back to Life and Marooned (this was the second time Marooned was performed, the first being in Oslo, Norway in 1994 on the Division Bell tour).
-David used the red 1983 Stratocaster on the third song, Sorrow.
+For the celebration of the Stratocaster’s 50th anniversary in 2004, an impressive line up of guitar greats shared the stage at London’s Wembley Arena.
+David Gilmour performed three songs with the “house band”, including Coming Back to Life and Marooned (this was the second time Marooned was performed, the first being in Oslo, Norway in 1994 on the Division Bell tour).
+Both songs featuring the #0001 Stratocaster, which obviously was only fitting for the event.
+The third song, Sorrow, was performed with David’s then favoured guitar, the 1983 ’57 CAR reissue Strat with the EMG pickups.
+The show was later released on DVD.

 The alternate theory about the guitar’s origins

-Nevertheless, David’s #0001 is a unique guitar in it self and while many collectors keep their items behind glass or in storage, David uses the Strat frequently and even more so during the last couple of years.
-The guitar was last featured on a photo session by Ross Halfin in 2006.
+Nevertheless, David’s #0001 is a unique guitar in it self and while many collectors keep their items behind glass or in storage, David use the Strat frequently.
+The guitar was last seen for a photo session by Ross Halfin in 2006.

 – Guitarist, 1995